 Attached Wireless Communications Facility (Attached WCF).
 An Antenna Array that is attached or affixed to an existing building or structure (including but not limited to a utility pole, sign or water tower), along with any transmission cables and accompanying pole or device that attaches or affixes the Antenna Array to the existing building or structure.
+1237 [Rev. 10-20]

 Auction Facility.
-A building or any specific closed or open area where merchandise is assembled and sold by a form of sale called an auction.
+A building or any specific closed or open area where merchandise is gathered assembled and sold by a form of sale called an auction.